microsoft/playwright/docs/src/api/class-route.md

   - alias-java: resume
   - alias-python: continue_

-Continues route's request with optional overrides.
+Sends route's request to the network with optional overrides.

 **Usage**